 Aligning Education with Business and Industry

-Working closely with the Department of Commerce, the TEA identified critical industry clusters having a positive impact on economic development within the state and recommended career technical program areas for additional emphasis.
+Working closely with the Department of Commerce, the Technical Education Authority (TEA) identified critical industry clusters having a positive impact on economic development within the state and recommended career technical program areas for additional emphasis.
 Programs within these areas are given priority consideration in determining grant awards of targeted resources such as the Carl D. Perkins Postsecondary Reserve Fund and the State Technology Innovation and Internship Program grants.
 Frequently, grant proposals are reviewed jointly by KBOR and Commerce staff to ensure funds are used effectively to increase the workforce development efforts of both agencies.

 As new programs are presented for approval, the TEA ensures the proposed programs align with business and industry needs for current and emerging high skill, high wage occupations.
 Institutions must demonstrate local, regional and/or statewide need for proposed technical education and training programs by identifying occupational shortages, potential wages, student interest and local industry support for the occupational area for which the proposed program will be preparing graduates.